Chart Color Schemes

 Household Composition

-Gordon Park features high concentrations of group households, with a fairly typical median household size
+Gordon Park features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 66.2% of all households, including 29.2% couples with children, 25.1% couples without children, and 9.9% single parent families.
-Non-family households account for 33.8%, with lone person households at 29.2% and group households making up 4.5%.
-The median household size is 2.4 people, which matches the Greater Brisbane average.
+Family households constitute 66.2% of all households, including 29.2% couples with children, 25.1% couples without children, and 9.9% single parent families.
+Non-family households account for the remaining 33.8%, with lone person households at 29.2% and group households comprising 4.5%.
+The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households